 Rationale:

 We have shown that several of the recently described AD SNPs are eSNPs, and we have now identified two relatively rare missense variants in TREM2 that associate with AD.
+In the past year, we have also obtained preliminary evidence that a TLR5 haplotype containing four missense variants may be associated with AD.
 Thus, it is reasonable to believe that the proposed analysis of eSNPs and coding variants can be used successfully to show association with AD.
 Any innate immune gene that is genetically associated with AD provides not only disease insight but also enhances the rationale for targeting that gene.

 Milestone 5.
 Continue comparative transcriptomics studies.
 Begin validation of key gene expression changes in innate immune genes.